Film Development & Scanning at Nice: A Complete Guide 2025

 Smooth, Simple, and Stress Free Film Drop-Off

 Nice Film Club accepts film submissions both by mail and in person.
-Each time you place an order, you receive a unique order number via text.
-This number is different for every order you make and serves as the primary way to track your film.
+Each time you place an order, you receive a unique order number via text and email.
+This number is different for every order you make and serves as the primary way for Nice to track your film.

 Once an order is received the lab tech will print the dedicated order sheet along with the twin checks and pair them with the roll(s) inside a folder.